LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 {{< imgproc instapak Resize "600x" >}}{{< /imgproc >}}

-Peel the protective film from _both sides_ of your Vector's glass panel.
+Peel the protective films from _both sides_ of your Vector's glass panels.

 {{< imgproc glass-film Resize "600x" >}}{{< /imgproc >}}

-Once you've removed the Instapak foam from inside your Vector and have peeled the protective film from your Vector's glass panel, replace the glass panel by following the above instructions in reverse.
+Once you've removed the Instapak foam from inside your Vector and have peeled the protective films from your Vector's glass panels, replace the glass panels by following the above instructions in reverse.

 ## Connecting your monitor